ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Sunny.
 High near 84, with temperatures falling to around 82 in the afternoon.
-         North northwest wind 9 to 13 mph, with gusts as high as 20 mph.
+         North northwest wind around 13 mph, with gusts as high as 20 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">